getdish/dish/docs/developer-setup.md

 You'll need a few things set up first:

-    - `buildkitd`, `kubectl` and `doctl` installed
+    - On production: `kubectl` and `doctl` installed
     - `doctl auth init -t $TF_VAR_DO_DISH_KEY` token is avaiable in enc.env.production.yaml
     - `doctl kubernetes cluster kubeconfig save dish[blue/green]`
-    - Login to our Docker registry:
+    - On production and staging, you'll need `gcloud` in order to login to our Docker registry.
-        `docker login docker.k8s.dishapp.com -u dish -p $password` Password is in `env.enc.production.yaml`

-Then you can use the `./dishctl.sh hot_deploy path/to/Dockerfile`
+Then you can use the `./dishctl.sh hot_deploy path/to/Dockerfile/folder`

 ## Hasura

 ### Hasura CLI

 The Hasura CLI is useful for a variety of admin tasks such as creating/running migrations and serving an admin web UI.
+We have both local and live instances of the Hasura console, NB: never change schema or metadata on the live Hasura console, these changes will not get persisted between deploys and can potentially cause out of sync issues.
+Instead, always make DB changes on your local Hasura console, this will create new files in the `services/hasura/migrations` path of the repo.
+You should commit them and so that they'll be automatically deployed by CI.

-Install the Hasura CLI:
+#### Installing the Hasura CLI:

 ```
 curl -L https://github.com/hasura/graphql-engine/raw/master/cli/get.sh | bash